Rabbits For All!

 Cats and dogs have their own unique personalities, rabbits do too.

-Most domestic rabbit behaviour is still linked to the ancestral habits of wild rabbits, but still, each rabbit retains their own 'personality'!
+Most domestic rabbit behavior is still linked to the ancestral habits of wild rabbits, but still, each rabbit retains their own ‘personality’!

-A grouchy rabbit has a good reason for bad antics, a happy bunny, sad bun or even a depressed bunny can be read and understood if you recognise the signals and act accordingly.
+A grouchy rabbit has a good reason for bad antics, a happy bunny, sad bun or even a depressed bunny can be read and understood if you recognize the signals and act accordingly.

-In fact it's a very poor shop/breeder/rescue centre etc. indeed that doesn't inform you of this when you are first starting out.
+In fact, it’s a very poor shop/breeder/rescue center etc. that doesn’t inform you of this when you are first starting out.

 Letting you go merrily on your way knowing you only will ever have one bunny, is negligence and is rather sad for the bunny that is to spend the rest of his or her days not being licked, snuggled and groomed by another bunny companion.